tillitis/tkey-ssh-agent/README.md

 [system_description.md](https://github.com/tillitis/tillitis-key1/blob/main/doc/system_description/system_description.md)
 (in the tillitis-key1 repository).

-`tk-sign` is used in a similar way, assuming `runapp` has been used to load the signerapp:
+`tkey-sign` is used in a similar way, assuming `tkey-runapp` has been used to load the signerapp:

 ```
-./tk-sign --port /dev/pts/1 --file file-with-message-to-sign
+./tkey-sign --port /dev/pts/1 --file file-with-message-to-sign
 ```

 If you're using real hardware, the LED on the USB stick is a steady